apduvuri/Migrate-to-AzureDBPostgreSQL/IaaS-to-Flexible-online-migration-using-portal.md

 ### Source version
 Source PostgreSQL version should be >= 9.5

+### Enabling CDC as source
+* wal2json logical decoding plugin is used to capture the changed records from the source.
+* In the source PostgreSQL instance, set the following parameters and values in the `postgresql.conf` configuration file:
+    * Set `wal_level = logical`
+    * Set `max_replication_slots` to a value greater than 1, the value should be equal to greater than the number of databases selected for migration.
+    * Set `max_wal_senders` to a value greater than 1, should be set to at least the same as `max_replication_slots`, plus the number of senders already used on your instance.
+    * The `wal_sender_timeout` parameter ends replication connections that are inactive longer than the specified number of milliseconds.
+The default for an on-premises PostgreSQL database is `60000 milliseconds (60 seconds)`.
+Setting the value to 0 (zero) disables the timeout mechanism and is a valid setting for migration.

 ### Networking
 Networking is required to establish a successful connectivity between source and target.